The Most Beautiful European Capitals in 2023 (And the…

 The Habsburgs and their architects, who projected the city, didn’t create buildings only for their functionality.

-It needed to be breathtaking in every detail, almost as if whoever projected these structures, parks, and streets wanted to play a game of “how many jaws can we drop in a day?” at every single building, no matter their purpose.
+It needed to be breathtaking in every detail of its Renaissance architecture, almost as if whoever projected these structures, parks, and streets wanted to play a game of “how many jaws can we drop in a day?” at every single building, no matter their purpose.

 Someone could still say, “So what?
 It is just some nice wooden shelves and a statue.
 Not very impressive.”